docpad-archive/documentation/community/plugins.html.md

-## Nifties
+## Guides

-These are miscellaneous nifty things that you can do with DocPad:
+These are miscellaneous things that you can do with DocPad:

 - [Localising and formatting dates](https://gist.github.com/4166882)
 - [Automatically set custom meta data for collections](https://gist.github.com/4166806)